dubhcait/frontend-masters-react-workshop/src/02/README.md

-# Exercise 02 - Context
+# Exercise 02 - Using XState

-In this exercise, we're going to use `events` to change state rather than delayed transitions.
+In this exercise, we're going to take the machine you created and use it within [XState](https://xstate.js.org/docs) with [XState React](https://xstate.js.org/docs/packages/xstate-react/).
+If you created the machine using object notation, this should be pretty straightforward.

 ## Goals

-  - When a `LOAD` event occurs in `initial`, the machine should transition to `loading`.
-  - When a `FETCHED` event occurs in `loading`, the machine should transition to `idle`.
-  - Create buttons in the UI to `send` these events.

-- The `initial` state is going to represent us walking around the tall grass or having a verbal smack down with another trainer.
-- The `LOAD` event will signify the start of a battle.
+- Install `xstate` and `@xstate/react`
+- In `machine.js`, use `createMachine(...)` to create a state machine in XState.
+- In `index.js`, use the `useMachine(...)` hook with that created machine.
+This should feel just like `useReducer`
-- The `loading` state is us getting our our pokemon.
+- The finite state value is now in `state.value`, so use that instead of `state`.
-- The `FETCHED` event means we have got our pokemon and an `idle` state means we are ready to rumble.